research.md

 Simulation of an accretion disk (0.1 parsec scale) around an MBH

 To start with the initial stage, I am working with Simona Pacuraru (University of Birmingham) alongside Noah Kubli and Lucio Mayer (University of Zurich) to model the first stages of fragmentation in an AGN disk.
-Simona has developed beautiful simualtions using GIZMO-MFM that provide the initial mass of fragments (nascent protostars), their growth rates, and their orbital trajectories — each of these have implications for stellar populations, subsequent BH remnants, and GW source rates.
-This work also has implications for observational signatures from stellar populations in gas-rich galactic nuclei, which I plan to explore in future work.
+Simona has developed beautiful simulations using GIZMO-MFM that provide the initial mass of fragments (nascent protostars), their growth rates, and their orbital trajectories.

 Theoretical work in preparation for a space-based gravitational wave observatory